the1lab/1lab/src/Cat/Base.lagda.md

                → η y D.∘ F.₁ f ≡ G.₁ f D.∘ η x
 ```

-Natural transformations also dualize.
+Natural transformations also dualise.
 The opposite of $\eta : F
 \To G$ is $\eta\op : G\op \To F\op$.

 ```agda